What Is a Timber Pest Inspection?

 - Roof, surface or subsoil or defective sewer drainage often discharges water into the subfloor area.

 - Where timbers are concealed, expect some future pest problem in about 5 per cent of cases.

 How much do timber pest inspections cost?

-The cost of pest inspections varies, please contact Tyrrells (phone 1300 131270) for an estimate.
-The time required to complete an inspection should range between 40 and 80 minutes, depending on the size of property and the ease of its access.
+The cost of pest inspections varies, please contact Tyrrells (phone 1800 572 182) for an estimate.
+The time required to complete investigation should range between 40 and 80 minutes, depending on the size of the property and the ease of its access.
 Thorough property inspections usually take between 1.5 and 4 hours.
-Where a timber pest inspection is involved, this additional time on site enables an extremely detailed appraisal of any potential pest problem.
+Where a timber pest inspection is involved, this additional time on-site enables an extremely detailed appraisal of any potential pest problem.

 Recommendations and conclusions

 Local councils and the construction industry do not enforce the use of appropriate durable timbers for structural purposes.
 For instance, Oregon and untreated radiata pine should never be used externally, unless well protected.
 There are no licensing requirements for pest inspectors, so their technical training should be determined.
 Timber Pest Inspectors should have both pest and building qualifications and should promote fact, not fear, about whatever they discover.